zolvaczi/deveui/README.md

 - if batch size increases..., a new version of the API could introduce batch partitions ( `/batches/1/partitions/1`).
 GET `/batches/1` would return a HATEOAS-style list of links to the partition URIs.
 Each partition could have `status=="Processing"` that indicates that the client needs to poll.

 ## Known Limitations / Ways to Improve
 1. A `concurrent.futures.ThreadPoolExecutor` was used (default 10 workers).
 Non-threaded couroutines with an event loop is more lightweight and generally safer (but also needs a lot more thinking to make it right).
+1. No authN/authZ on the API at the moment
+1. NotYetImplemented: although the API does queue and process multiple requests, handling of multiple `batch` resources is not implemented yet, there is only a single batch (const `batch/1`) that gets overwritten with the result of consecutive requests
+1. NotYetImplemented: simialrly, only the stub exists for getting all or deleting any of the `batch` resources.